anneglienke/project_etl-covid-pr/README.md

 # COVID-19 Brazil/State of Paraná

-This is a data repository for COVID-19 related information (cases, deaths, demographics of the patients etc) by city in the State of Paraná (Brazil).
+This is a data repository for COVID-19 related information (cases, deaths, demographics of the patients etc) in the State of Paraná (Brazil).

 Files: script (extracts the data, transforms it and load it to a SQLite database